rahulreddyp/Calculator-App/README.md

 # A simple Calculator
-This is a simple calculator application whose functionality is achieved using Javascript.
+This is a simple calculator application whose functionality is achieved using plain vanilla Javascript.

 ## Technologies used:
 - HTML [Structure]